rapidsai/cuspatial/cpp/doc/DEVELOPER_GUIDE.md

 # libcuspatial Data Structures

-The header-only libcuspatial API is agnostic to the type of containers used by the application to hold its data, because the header-only API is based on iterators.
+The header-only libcuspatial API is agnostic to the type of containers used by the application to hold its data, because the header-only API is based on iterators (see [Iterator Requirements](#iterator-requirements)).
 The cuDF-based cuSpatial API, on the other hand, uses cuDF Columns and Tables to store and access application data.

 See the [libcudf Developer guide](https://github.com/rapidsai/cudf/blob/main/cpp/docs/DEVELOPER_GUIDE.md#libcudf-data-structures)